Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Overview of DDOME

-\textbf{Aim \#1}: \textit{A new gating function.} Our gating function involves two parts: $i)$ the pretrained common model that serves as a \emph{feature extractor} from each client data samples.
-The embeddings are fed into the expert-ranking network.
-By design, our gating function should be model agnostic with respect to the pretrained common expert; such expert is considered a ``black-box''\footnote{We never update the common expert, as it may be too large to distribute per round. }, which does not need to be fully trained. $ii)$ An \textit{expert-ranking network} that predicts the specialization score of all experts for each data sample in local datasets.
-Such network is updated by each client, based on local data and a chosen subset of experts; the choice of experts is made before the local training starts.
-This function operates as a routing module that aggregates the score vectors from all the data samples in local datasets; per round, the routing module is designed to only select the most relevant experts to be sent to each active client per round.
+\textbf{The gating function.} The gating function consists of two components: $i)$ a pretrained common model that acts as a feature extractor, converting each client's local data samples into embeddings.
+By design, our gating function should be model agnostic to the pretrained common expert.
+This model is treated as a fixed, black-box encoder and does not require further training. $ii)$ an \textit{expert-ranking network}, which takes the extracted embeddings as input and outputs a relevance score for each expert.
+This network is updated locally by each participating client in that training round using its own data.
+The expert-ranking network aggregates scores across local data samples and selects the most relevant experts to be sent to each active client.
+This sparse-enforced, per-round selection ensures that each client only interacts with a targeted subset of experts, promoting both efficiency and specialization.

-\textbf{Aim \#2}: \textit{Guiding the specialization of experts.} We utilize a collection of experts that get updated locally by active clients.
-The selection of experts is made locally per client, based on the local data distribution, a common --across clients-- expert and the current status of a global gating function.
-To achieve this second goal, we introduce a novel client activation strategy, called \emph{anchor clients}, that $i)$ encourages experts to have a meaningful initial specialization; and $ii)$ enables the gating function to have a better understanding of each expert's specialization.
-To be more concrete, assume there are $M$ experts in our system; we also pre-select $M$ of clients (out of $N \ll M$) as \textit{anchor clients}.
-Anchor clients are destined to be activated more often than normal clients, in order to form a specialized, one-to-one assignment relationship with experts, by using an \emph{independent loss}.
-As we see in Section \ref{sec:results} this strategy stabilizes our system's performance.

-\textbf{Aim \#3}: \textit{Efficient model training.} The idea of MoEs in FL is not new \citep{reisser2021federated}.
-Recent research \cite{zuo2021taming} has demonstrated that directly using MoE methods (with or without top $K$ expert selection) yields similar performance to using a random gating function, which essentially eliminates any specialization of the experts.
-However, by leveraging the non-iid data in each client along with anchor clients to guide the training of the gating function and experts, we are able to overcome such random gating behavior and achieve true expert specialization.
-To the best of our knowledge, this is one of the first works to do so.
+\textbf{Expert-Client relationship.} To encourage early and stable specialization, we introduce a client activation strategy, called \emph{anchor clients}.
+This strategy serves two key purposes: $i)$ it guides experts toward meaningful initial specialization, and $ii)$ it helps the gating function better characterize each expert’s behavior.
+Specifically, given $M$ experts in the system, we pre-select $M$ clients (out of a much larger $S \gg M$) to act as anchor clients.
+Each anchor client is persistently aligned with a specific expert in a one-to-one fashion and is activated more frequently than regular clients.
+During training, these clients are optimized with an independent loss.
+This design encourages consistent, distinctive expert behaviors; this strategy improves convergence stability and expert diversity (Section~\ref{sec:results}).